 0[Green]; -0[Red]; ‘-‘[Black]

-For the image below, the name for positive numbers is GREEN, negative numbers is assigned RED, while zero is set to appear in BLACK.
+For the image below, the name for positive numbers is GREEN.
+Negative numbers are assigned RED.
+Zero will appear in BLACK.

-How to Insert Special Character in Your Data in Google Sheets
+How to Insert Special Characters in Your Data in Google Sheets

 Adding special characters to your presentation can make your Google Sheet easier to understand.